Skip to main content

 Compute Forward Prices

-• Determines all active fixing timestamps (positions open for that tenor)
+• Determine all active fixing timestamps (from positions currently open at that tenor)

 3